apchamberlain/modeC/README.md

 ##To do##

-* Bresenham algorithm for diagonal lines.
+* Bresenham's algorithm for diagonal lines.  *done*

 * Circle and arc primitives.